 A closed path in which a current can flow is called an electric circuit.
 An electric circuit may have one or more electric elements such as bulbs (or lamps), cells, switches (or plug keys), metal wires, etc. Each element of a circuit has a specific function to play.
 For example, wires can be used to connect one element to the next.
 And a plug key or a switch can be used to either complete or break the closed path, thereby starting or stopping the current in the circuit.

-Some common circuit elements and their symbols are shown in Figure.
+Some common circuit elements and their symbols.

 Fig. Some symbols used in circuit diagrams

 The electric current in a circuit is measured by an instrument called the ammeter, and the potential difference between two points in it is measured by a voltmeter (in voltage stabilizers).
 In these meters, a needle moving over a graduated scale gives the value of the measured quantity.
 Each meter has two terminals.
 The terminal marked '+' is connected by a wire to the higher-potential side of a circuit, while the terminal marked '- ' is connected to the lower-potential side.

 Using an Ammeter to measure Current

 To measure the current through an element of a circuit, an ammeter is connected in such a way that the current flowing through it also flows through the element.
 Such a connection is called a series connection.
 In Figure, the current i flowing through the lamp also flows through the ammeter.
 The reading of the ammeter gives the current through the lamp.
 Note that if the ammeter is removed, there will be a gap, and the current through the circuit will stop.

 Two or more electric elements are said to be connected in series if the current flowing through one also flows through the rest.